Shareholder Liability For Corporate Debt

 Nonprofit organizations, including societies, charities, and community projects, are typically formed as private companies that are limited by guarantee.
 Nonprofit organizations are separate legal entities that are responsible for generating their own income and paying off their own debts, but instead of issuing stock, the organization is owned by guarantors.
 The personal liability of such organizations' debts is limited to a specific amount of money (the guarantee).

 If you need help understanding shareholder liability for corporate debt, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.